frothers/Frothers-FC/content/posts/2025/2025-winter-game-04.md

 > 3-1

-A corner got the Frothers firmly in control, as Evan met the ball at the back post and sent it pin balling into the net off a few players.
-The gloves were off.
+A corner got the Frothers firmly in control, as Evan met the ball at the back post and sent it pinballing into the net off a few players.
+The gloves were off now.

 > 4-1